lisongxu/CSCE156-Lab-OOP-Basic/readme.md

 allows you to search the collection, add books to the collection, and list the collection.

-### 3.1 Creating Constructors
+### 3.1 Writing Constructors and Getter Methods

-1. Run the library program to familiarize yourself with its functionality.
-Note that printing the collection is not fully operational
+1. Run the library demo program `LibraryDemo.java` to familiarize yourself with its functionality.
+Note that `(3) Printing Collection` is not fully operational yet.

-2. Complete each of the accessor (getter) methods in the class.
-Best Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing.
+2. Modify the `Book` class by implementing the constructor and all the accessor (getter) methods as listed below.
+Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing.

-3. Observe that the `Book` class does not have a constructor defined.
-Examine the `addBook()` code and determine how it is possible to create instances of the `Book` class without a constructor.

-4. Modify the `Book` class by adding and implementing the following constructor.

-    ```java
-    public Book(String title, Author author, String isbn, String publishDate) {
-      //TODO: your code here
-    }
-    ```

-5. Adding this constructor will cause syntax errors in other parts of the program.
-Think about why and then fix these problems by modifying the code appropriately.
+3. Test whether your methods work by running the library demo program again. `(3) Print Collection` should work if all your methods work.
+Also test your `Book` class using the JUnit test suites provided in `BookTests.java`.

 ### 3.2 Enforcing Good Encapsulation